-Stages presents a broad scope of plays and musicals in an intimate setting, creating powerful connections between plays and people.
-Our theatre experiences range from jukebox musicals and family entertainment to world premieres and new plays by emerging writers.
-The common link throughout Stages’ work is a focus on sharing compelling human stories in intimate performance spaces that allow audiences to connect with both the art on stage and the people who help create it.
+Founded in 1978, Stages makes plays and tells stories that invite everyone to live more deeply and love more boldly.
+The common link throughout our work is a focus on sharing compelling human stories in intimate performance spaces that allow audiences to connect with both the art on stage and the people who help create it.

-Founded in 1978, Stages has grown to become Houston’s leading mid-sized theatre company, the city’s sixth largest nonprofit performing arts producer overall, and the largest outside of Houston’s downtown theatre district.
-Stages is one of the region’s leading artistic employers, producing an average of 12 productions per year totaling more than 380 performances and welcoming 65,000+ visitors each season.
+Stages has grown to become Houston’s sixth largest nonprofit performing arts producer overall, and the largest outside of Houston’s downtown theater district.
+Stages is one of the region’s leading artistic employers, producing an average of 12 productions per year totaling more than 430 performances and welcoming 65,000+ visitors each season.
 In January 2020, Stages opened The Gordy, a new $35.4 million three-theater venue that will transform how Houston artists and audiences experience theater.

 Stages began life in the historic Magnolia Ballroom building in downtown Houston, led by Founding Artistic Director Ted Swindley and building on the passion and commitment of a talented group of artists.
-In 1985, we moved to our current two-theatre facility in the historic Star Engraving Building on Allen Parkway, and became Houston’s second Equity theatre in 1988.
+In 1985, Stages moved to a two theater facility in the historic Star Engraving Building on Allen Parkway, and became Houston’s second Equity theatre in 1988.

-Artistic Director Kenn McLaughlin joined the company in 2001, serving as managing director for five years before becoming the theatre’s longest-tenured artistic leader.
-Current managing director Mark Folkes arrived in 2015, positioning us for a new era of transformational growth.
+Artistic Director Kenn McLaughlin joined the company in 2001, serving as Managing Director for five years before becoming the theater’s longest-tenured artistic leader.
+Current Managing Director Mark Folkes arrived in 2015, positioning Stages for a new era of transformational growth.